Hubert Humphrey: Death and funeral

 Humphrey spent his last weeks calling old political acquaintances.
-One call was to Richard Nixon inviting him to his upcoming funeral, which Nixon accepted.
+One call was to Richard Nixon, inviting him to his upcoming funeral, which Nixon accepted.
 Staying in the hospital, Humphrey went from room to room, cheering up other patients by telling them jokes and listening to them.
 On January 13, 1978, he died of bladder cancer at his home in Waverly, Minnesota, at the age of 66.

 Humphrey's body lay in state in the rotundas of the U.S. Capitol and the Minnesota State Capitol before being interred at Lakewood Cemetery in Minneapolis.
-His passing overshadowed the death of his colleague from Montana, Senator Lee Metcalf, who had died the day before Humphrey.
+His death overshadowed the death of his colleague from Montana, Senator Lee Metcalf, who had died the day before Humphrey.
 Old friends and opponents of Humphrey, from Gerald Ford and Richard Nixon to President Carter and Vice President Walter Mondale, paid their final respects.
 "He taught us how to live, and finally he taught us how to die", said Mondale.

 Humphrey's wife Muriel was appointed by Minnesota governor Rudy Perpich to serve in the U.S. Senate until a special election to fill the term was held; she did not seek election to finish her husband's term in office.
-In 1981 she married Max Brown and took the name Muriel Humphrey Brown.
+In 1981, she married Max Brown and took the name Muriel Humphrey Brown.
 Upon her death in 1998 she was interred next to Humphrey at Lakewood Cemetery.

+The epitaph on Humphrey's gravestone reads: "I have enjoyed my life, its disappointments outweighed by its pleasures.
+I have loved my country in a way that some people consider sentimental and out of style.
+I still do, and I remain an optimist, with joy, without apology, about this country and about the American experiment in democracy."